mathieux51/reply-demo/README.md

+# Introduction

+For this demo I tried as much as possible try answer each question.
+My implementation is not neither done nor production ready.
+I tried for each task to express my thoughts and how I would solve the problem.

 # TASK 1: DATABASE SCHEMA DESIGN

-To design to the database I used starUML.
+To design to the database I used StarUML.
 The file is [here](https://raw.githubusercontent.com/mathieux51/reply-demo/master/docs/database-schema-design.mdj).
 I created a screenshot of what I did:

 <img src='https://github.com/mathieux51/reply-demo/raw/master/docs/task1.png' width='300'/>

+As we can see, there is tree entities: `user`, `car` and `demand`.
+The entity `schedule` could be added.

 # TASK 2: MANAGEMENT SERVICE DESIGN AND IMPLEMENTATION

 To create this API, I used `hapi.js`.
+This framework is perfect to create APIs (HttpAPI).

 ## Getting started